alexismanuel/alexismanuel/README.md

 -->

 ## I'm a Data Engineer at @ZeroGachis
-- 🌱 I’m currently learning everything about the role 😍
+- 🌱 I’m currently learning Vue3
 - 👯 I’m looking to collaborate on Open Source projects in the DE field to get involved
 - ⚡ Fun fact: I love to read and play video games